april-24/cyberbullyDetection/USER_GUIDE.md

 **What you must know:**
 - ✅ **Supported: YouTube and Reddit**, via each platform's official public API.
-- ❌ **Not supported: Facebook, Instagram, X/Twitter, TikTok** — their Terms
+- ❌ **Not supported: Facebook, Instagram, X/Twitter, TikTok.** X/Twitter's API
-  of Service prohibit automated collection.
+  became fully pay-per-use (no free tier at all) in February 2026.
+The others' Terms of Service prohibit automated collection.
 Paste those comments manually into the Enter Comment tab instead.
 - 🔑 **YouTube needs a free API key — and it really is free** (no credit